Simple

 us, we can still maintain a sense of personal significance and

 believe that there is something worth living and dying for.
-Discover our

 self-identity and true calling - A clear sense of who we